InfiniStore: Elastic Serverless Cloud Storage: Why Use FaaS for Data Storage?

-{\prelim} periodically invokes all functions in the cache pool to keep idle function instances from being reclaimed by AWS. {\prelim} uses two fault tolerance techniques, erasure coding and primary/backup delta-replication, to maximize data durability at the cache level.
+{\prelim} periodically invokes all functions in the cache pool to keep idle function instances from being reclaimed by AWS. {\prelim} uses two fault tolerance techniques, \diffVLDBcomment{primary/backup delta-replication and erasure coding, to maximize data durability at the cache level.
+The delta-replication technique replicates all chunks twice between two instances of the same function deployment.
+The replication provides instantaneous failover if one of the two replica instances is failed.
+Erasure coding complements replication by providing object-level fault tolerance if no more than a configurable fraction of an object's chunks are lost.}{ erasure coding and primary/backup delta-replication, to maximize data durability at the cache level.
 Objects are stored as erasure-coded chunks.
 Therefore, {\prelim} can recover from a data loss if no more than a configurable fraction of data chunks is lost (due to instance reclamation).
 The delta-replication technique replicates all data chunks twice across two instances of the same function, resulting in a primary instance and a backup instance.
-This replication allows instantaneous failover when the primary instance is reclaimed. {\prelim} reported a one-hour durability of $93.36\%$–$99.76\%$ with these two techniques.
+This replication allows instantaneous failover when the primary instance is reclaimed.}

 \textbf{{\prelim}'s Limitations:} \begin{itemize}[noitemsep,leftmargin=*] \item Lack of elasticity: {\prelim} maintains a static, fixed cache pool of functions whose collective function-memory is typically larger than the active WSS of the workload.
-This strategy may cause massive data movement if cache pool were scaling out and data rebalancing is required. \item Mixed cold/hot object placement: {\prelim} arbitrarily assigns new data objects to functions in the cache pool regardless of whether the object will remain hot or become cold.
-Hot data will have to be migrated if a function was selected to be removed from cache pool on scaling in. \item Durability is not guaranteed: Function instances reclamation causes {\prelim} to suffer data loss at the memory cache level. {\proj} allows no data loss as a memory storage.
+This strategy may cause massive data movement if the cache pool were scaling out and data rebalancing is required. \item Mixed hot/cold object placement \addVLDBcomment{and no hot data tracking}: {\prelim} arbitrarily assigns new data objects to functions in the cache regardless of whether the data will remain hot or become cold.
+Hot data \diffVLDBcomment{must be tracked and migrated}{will have to be migrated} if a function were selected to be removed from the cache on scaling-in events. \item Durability is not guaranteed: Function instances reclamation causes {\prelim} to suffer data loss at the memory cache level. {\proj} allows no data loss as a memory storage. \end{itemize}